-Step inside one of New York City's last remaining Gilded Age treasures.
+Slip beneath the scaffolding and step inside one of New York City's last remaining Gilded Age treasures.
 This Victorian Gothic masterwork includes rare innovations of the period, such as a 19th-century heating and air conditioning system.
 Completed in 1875 (Carl Pfeiffer, architect), the church predates the nearby St. Patrick's Cathedral (1878), Park Avenue Armory (1880) and Plaza Hotel (1907).
 The 1,800-seat Sanctuary contains no iconography (in keeping with early Presbyterian austerity) and no right angles; the curvature of the balcony and pews draws all eyes to the impressive pulpit.

 Beyond the Gallery is Kirkland Chapel (1925, James Gamble Rogers, architect), which features a fully restored stained glass window of Christ and the Archangels.
 With the entire exterior of the church now under scaffolding, visitors will learn about the extensive, $9 million brownstone restoration underway.
-Scheduled tours include a demonstration of the Sanctuary's mighty Austin organ and a climb into the historic clock tower (286 feet), where the original, manually controlled clockworks are still in use after 140 years.
+Trained docents will be available all weekend to provide guided tours.
+A popular scheduled tour is the demonstration of the Sanctuary's mighty Austin organ, offered both days.

 Sat Tour Info: Tours of the church will be offered on an ongoing basis.
 Organ Tours will be offered at 12 and 2pm.